ICodeWithMyhand/FacebookPagesUnlikerChromeExtension/README.md

 # Facebook Pages Unliker Chrome Extension
 This extension un-likes all Facebook pages, it is developed in response to the duplicating pages bug and to mitigate people's frustration upon seeing their news feed getting runied

+Check out this [YouTube video](https://www.youtube.com/watch?v=tPKRBYBhvgw) to walk you through all the steps, or follow the instructions below.

 # How to install
 - Download the [Latest Release .zip](https://github.com/ICodeWithMyhand/FacebookPagesUnlikerChromeExtension/releases/tag/v1.1.0)
 - Visit `chrome://extensions/` and turn on "Developer mode"